 Pam Sutherland is an artist residing in Richmond, Virginia working in mixed media and collage.
 She has been teaching, drawing, and painting at The Collegiate School since 1998 and counts her students as the most inspiring parts of her life.
 Her work is in several public collections including the Federal Reserve Bank, Wachovia Securities, and the Try Me Collection.
-Pam holds a BA in Fine Art from The College of William and Mary and an MFA in painting from Washington University in St. Louis.
+Pam holds a BA in Fine Art From the College of William and Mary and an MFA from Painting from Washington University in St. Louis.

 Pam was an artist fellow at the Virginia Center for the Creative Arts in 2006.
 Her work was published in the Open Studio Press’ Studio Visit in 2008.
 She is the 2009 recipient of the Theresa Pollak Prize for Excellence in Fine Art given by Richmond Magazine.
 Her work is in several public collections including the University of Virginia, the Federal Reserve Bank, Wachovia Securities and the Try Me Collection.
 Pam holds a B.A. in Fine Art from The College of William and Mary, and an M.F.A. in Painting from Washington University in St. Louis.